Jesse Richards: Film and photography

 In February 2010, the Australian film magazine Filmink announced Richards' participation in a compilation feature film by the Remodernist film movement.
 The film is scheduled to premiere in New York in December 2010.

-Richards announced in July 2010 that he joined a "new international film collective" called Subvex, which was initiated by Tobias Morgan, co-director of The Auteurs's Garage.
-"Subvex is currently based in Paris and New York and advocates the occupation of new spaces for the projection of films that would otherwise struggle to receive distribution in a mainstream market, and emphasises the development of ground-level cultures around new waves in contemporary filmmaking".
-In August 2010, Subvex announced its first project, an 8 mm film version of Exquisite Corpse, which will feature new work by Richards, Jonas Mekas, Bill Morrison, Nina Menkes, Lav Diaz, Ian Helliwell, Amos Poe and others.
-The collaboration is not-for-profit and is being financed through crowdsourcing.

 In December 2010, Richards joined the Board of Directors of Cine Foundation International.

 Richards currently lives in Granby, Massachusetts.

 Remodernist film movement

 In 2004, Richards and fellow filmmaker Harris Smith co-founded Remodernist Film and Photography, a new Remodernist group attempting to introduce Remodernist/Stuckist values into film and photography.

 In 2008, Richards published a Remodernist Film Manifesto, calling for a "new spirituality in cinema" and the use of intuition in filmmaking.
 He described Remodernist film as a "stripped down, minimal, lyrical, punk kind of filmmaking",.
 Point four of the manifesto is: